thiagosteps227/thiagosteps227/README.md

 ## Hello, I am <strong>Thiago dos Passos</strong>

-> I'm a Software Engineer, MSc.
+> Software Engineer, MSc.

 Currently working as Backend Engineer at Holonic Inc.

 🔭 I'm working on a project using microservices with Springboot tools such as Spring Cloud API Gateway, and much more.
 You can find the repositories here in my github.